submarines-and/cups/README.md

 # Phomemo Cups Driver
-Cups driver for Phomemo M02 Pro and Canon Zoemini 2 (Ivy 2).
+Cups driver for Phomemo M02 Pro.
 Based on the works of other, but tweaked and cleaned up for my setup, which is a raspberry pi zero.
 See full instructions below.

 ## Sources
 - [Phomemo script](https://github.com/vivier/phomemo-tools/blob/master/tools/phomemo-filter.py)